wintersnine/Udacity-Movie-Trailer-Project/README.md

-# ud036_StarterCode
-Source code for a Movie Trailer website.
+# Udacity Movie Trailer Website

 ## Introduction
-Part of the Udacity Full Stack Web Developer Nanodegree

-## About this project
-A Python program that produces HTML for a website that displays movie trailers.
+This project is part of the Udacity Full Stack Web Developer Nanodegree.
+The code will produces an HTML for a website that displays movie trailers.
 Clicking on a movie image will play its trailer.

 ## Requirements
 Python 3.x is required to run this project.